-There are many similarities which can be drawn between the 2 companies in their products ranges such as they both produce spring powered air rifles as well as pre-charged pneumatic air rifles, as well as spring and PCP pistols in all the common calibres.
-All their items are usually imported below the legal limits which are 12 ft/lbs for a rifle and 6 ft/lbs for a pistol, although the rifles are usually available in FAC levels if you have the right license.
+When it comes to Weihrauch and Hatsan, there are many similarities that can be drawn between the two companies in their products ranges.
+These include the fact thats they both produce spring-powered air rifles, as well as pre-charged pneumatic air rifles, as well as spring and PCP pistols in all the common calibres.
+All their items are usually imported below the legal limits, which are 12 ft/lbs for a rifle, and 6 ft/lbs for a pistol, although the rifles are usually available in FAC levels if you have the right licence.

 What can you expect from a Weihrauch?

-Well their rifles are amongst some of the most reliable in the business and we have many customers that still possess rifles they bought in the 70’s and still swear by them despite the myriad of newer options available.
-The rifles themselves still carry an air of tradition as well and feature solid wood stocks with minimal bells and whistles, just a well made gun with a good barrel and all round performance.
-This may be a turnoff for some and another complaint that is logged against Weihrauch guns is that they are often heavy with high cocking effort and clunky triggers, the whole thing feels mechanical and is operated as such.
+Well, their rifles are among some of the most reliable in the business, and we have many customers who still possess rifles they bought in the ’70s and still swear by them, despite the myriad of newer options available.
+The rifles themselves still carry an air of tradition, and feature solid wood stocks with minimal bells and whistles – just a well-made gun with a good barrel and all-round performance.
+This may be a turnoff for some, and another complaint that’s logged against Weihrauch guns is that they’re often heavy, with high cocking effort and clunky triggers; the whole thing feels mechanical and is operated as such.

 The new(er) kids on the block

-Hatsan were founded in 1976 and first started off manufacturing shotguns directed at sport shooters with great success and has now translated that knowledge of sporting competition to provide a range of airguns that are just as effective in shooting competitions.
-The rifles themselves are made in Turkey which mirrors the company as an up and coming economic powerhouse that has risen rapidly upwards in terms of reputation and quality and now stands firmly amongst the world’s elite.
+Hatsan were founded in 1976 and first started off manufacturing shotguns directed at sport shooters, with great success.
+They’ve now translated that knowledge of sporting competition to provide a range of airguns that are just as effective in shooting competitions.
+The rifles themselves are made in Turkey, which mirrors the company as an up-and-coming economic powerhouse that has risen rapidly upwards in terms of reputation and quality, and now stands firmly amongst the world’s elite.

-The rifles themselves are modern and ergonomically designed with rubber inserts, thumbhole designs and a wide variety of synthetic stock options.
-Another good thing about the brand is that they often come with silencers attached that have front sights on the silencer, this means that you no longer have to choose between the two.
-Hatsan rifles also represent incredible value for money with many coming bipod, carrying straps and other accessories for no added cost and they also add extras like adjustable cheek pieces and inbuilt swivel studs to a lot of their models.
+The rifles themselves are modern and ergonomically designed with rubber inserts, thumbhole designs, and a wide variety of synthetic stock options.
+Another good thing about the brand is that they often come with silencers attached, and with front sights on the silencer; this means that you no longer have to choose between the two.
+Hatsan rifles also represent incredible value for money, with many coming with bipod, carrying straps, and other accessories for no added cost, and they also add extras like adjustable cheek pieces and inbuilt swivel studs to a lot of their models.

 Two of the best

-Let me preface this by saying Spring rifles are my bread and butter, there are also various PCP options out there for both brands which may be subjectively better than these rifles but for, the ability to not be tied down with external gas canisters suits me best.
+Let me preface this by saying that spring rifles are my bread and butter.
+There are also various PCP options out there for both brands, which may be subjectively better than these rifles.
+But not to be tied down with external gas canisters suits me best.
 So here are my two picks:

-The HW77 was Weihrauchs first rifle that loaded directly into the breech of the barrel as opposed to a loading tap which reduced the power, but greatly increased accuracy and has made the 77 extremely popular in countries with strict power limits, like the UK and Germany.
+The HW77 was Weihrauch’s first rifle that loaded directly into the breech of the barrel, as opposed to a loading tap, which reduced the power, but greatly increased accuracy.
+This has made the 77 extremely popular in countries with strict power limits, like the UK and Germany.

-This K or carbine version of the 77 also decreases the weight to make the rifle more manageable and easier to aim whilst raised cheekpiece and sculpted buttpad make the rifle a nice fit into the shoulder.
-The gun itself is also equipped with a front sight but I would make use of the long rail mounted across the top of the rifle and get a good quality scope.
+This K or carbine version of the 77 also decreases the weight to make the rifle more manageable and easier to aim, whilst a raised cheekpiece and sculpted butt-pad make the rifle a nice fit into the shoulder.
+The gun itself is also equipped with a front sight, but I would make use of the long rail mounted across the top of the rifle, and get a good quality scope.

 The Dominator is round about the same price as the HW77 and also uses an underlever cocking mechanism.
 However, that is about where the similarities end.
-Instead of a wooden stock, the Dominator uses a synthetic polymer that is overmolded with rubber for resistance to shocks and knocks.
-This also has the added effect of eliminating that horrible texture that some synthetic stocks have, where they feel like cheap car dashboards, and despite my usual preference for a wood stock, actually the Dominator started to win me over.
+Instead of a wooden stock, the Dominator uses a synthetic polymer that is over-moulded with rubber for resistance to shocks and knocks.
+This also has the added effect of eliminating that horrible texture that some synthetic stocks have, where they feel like cheap car dashboards.
+Despite my usual preference for a wood stock, actually the Dominator started to win me over.

-I’d recommend this rifle for field work especially as the rubber on the sock stays grippy in the wet or through gloves whilst the rifles lighter weight makes it able to be carried long distances, you even get a strap included!
+I’d recommend this rifle for field work, especially as the rubber on the stock stays grippy in the wet or through gloves, whilst the rifle’s lighter weight means it can be carried long distances.
+You even get a strap included!